chiefmikey/the-myspace/README.md

 Full stack recreation of a popular social networking platform

-- Solved single page URL navigation by creatively leveraging React Router
+- Engaged users by reducing time to first contentful paint with progressively rendered images
-- Improved accessibility with dynamic string lengths clamped using LinesEllipsis
+- Expanded availability with single page URL navigation that creatively leverages React Router
-- Reduced time to first contentful paint by progressively rendering images
+- Influenced client accessibility with dynamic string lengths clamped using LinesEllipsis

 ## 2007 called, it wants its Myspace profile back